How to write a dissertation

 Table of contents

+The essential element of crafting how to write a dissertation you need a table which shows all the work covered in every chapter to easily get an idea of the paper all together.
 The Table of Contents is just an organized listing of all the chapters and major sections included in your research document.
 This serves to give readers an immediate look at how your manuscript is organized and then skip down to sections that are most relevant to them.
 A clear, concise, and well-formatted Table of contents page is the first indicator of a good research paper and so, must be constructed properly.
 Also, experts suggest that to save yourself some time in making this chapter, you should ensure the correct use of font-styles.

 What should your checklist for the table of content include?